samsquire/ideas2/README.md

-# One Thousand Ideas for Computing
+# Another One Hundred Ideas for Computing

 # 1. Digital Contracts